ISBX/apprtc-ios/README.md

 * [hiroeorz's AppRTCDemo Project](https://github.com/hiroeorz/AppRTCDemo)

 ## Running the AppRTC App on your iOS Device
-To run the app on your iPhone or Ipad you can fork this repository and open the `AppRTC.xcworkspace` in Xcode and compile onto your iOS Device to check it out.
+To run the app on your iPhone or iPad you can fork this repository and open the `AppRTC.xcworkspace` in Xcode and compile onto your iOS Device to check it out.
 By default the server address is set to https://apprtc.appspot.com.

 ## Using the AppRTC Pod in your App
 If you'd like to incorporate WebRTC Video Chat into your own application, you can install the AppRTC pod: